erikeldridge/app-quality-cookbook/source.md

 * `git merge` merges one branch into another
 * `git pull` pulls commits from a remote repository
 * `git push` pushes commits to a remote repository
+* `git clone` makes a local copy of a remote repository

 ### Create a new repository